Chesa Boudin: Release of repeat offenders

-Recall election
+2022 recall election

 By May 2021, Boudin had become the target of two recall campaigns, with social media pages calling for his recall appearing as early as December 2020.
 Efforts increased after the New Year's Eve vehicular manslaughter of two pedestrians by a repeat offender, who was subsequently released on bail.
 In the incident, Troy McAlister, who was on parole for robbery, hit and killed Elizabeth Platt and Hanako Abe with a stolen vehicle.
 McAlister had been repeatedly arrested and released multiple times in the previous few years.
 On March 9, 2021, the San Francisco Department of Elections cleared the campaign led by former mayoral candidate Richie Greenberg, which would require the organizers to collect 51,325 signatures—roughly 10% of the registered voters in San Francisco—by August 2021 to trigger a recall vote.
 Boudin responded to the recall effort with a statement saying, "I am not surprised that the same people who opposed my election, and the reforms that came with it, are now trying to undo the will of the voters here through a Republican-led recall effort."
-The first campaign collected over 50,000 signatures but fell 1,714 short of succeeding.
-He is described by his critics as "soft on crime".
+The first campaign collected over 50,000 signatures but fell 1,714 short of the required number.